 At the time, we lived on a VERY traffic-heavy street, and, well, the new shorter lead had “traffic” in its name.
 It had to be better than what I was using, and it was, for the most part.
 As brilliant as the traffic lead is (and I’m a big supporter of it), it wasn’t useful for anything but very deliberate walks when we were practicing “walking pretty” (him close to my side and in stride with me).
 For everyday use, it was more trouble than it was worth.

-Which leads me to the leash style I have used ever since.
+This leads me to the leash style I have used ever since.
 It’s a hybrid, a long normal leash with a traffic lead tacked on at the end and with a bolt snap attachment.
 Perfect for when you are walking and need to pull your pup close for a bit.
 Sure, every once in a while, Riggins’ leg gets stuck in the traffic lead loop, but it’s a small price to pay for overall comfort and safety!

 3. Car restraints